nk2303/story-telling-1/README.md

 ## Instructions

 Our vision has already begun!
 We've created migrations and a seed file for you to begin the execution of our vision!
-Just run `rake db:setup`!
+Create the associations within your models, then run `rake db:setup`!

 ## Deliverables